British Movement: New group

 The progress of the BNSM was halted in the early 1990s by the emergence of Combat 18 with much of the membership switching allegiance to this new group.
 The new BM re-emerged during the mid-1990s by becoming heavily involved in the distribution of white power music.
 By this time Michael 'Micky' Lane had taken over as leader (BM National Chairman) of the group from Daniel Tolan (with Stephen Frost becoming BM National Secretary), a position that meant Lane's name appeared on an alleged Combat 18 hitlist due to the rivalries between the groups.
 Although a British Movement still exists, it has a tiny, largely inactive, membership.
-It does, however, maintain a presence on the internet, publishes an occasional newspaper called The Emblem, a monthly BM members' newsletter called The Sunwheel and a quarterly magazine called Broadsword, and is occasionally the subject of newspaper reports and media attention.
+It does, however, maintain a presence on the internet, publishes a monthly newspaper called The Emblem, a monthly BM members' newsletter called The Sunwheel and a quarterly magazine called Broadsword, and is occasionally the subject of newspaper reports and media attention.

 The Annual State of Hate Report for 2021 published by Hope Not Hate says that while the British Movement is a "mere shadow of its heyday self from the early 1980s" it has been "surprisingly resilient" and remains active during a period when many far-right groups have folded.
 "It has active units in south London and Kent, South Wales, the East Midlands, Yorkshire and Humber, Scotland and Northern Ireland," the report says.
 "Its activists hold meetings, host white power concerts, coordinate leafleting and postering sessions for activists and attend demonstrations and protests.
-It also produces a quarterly magazine and regular newsletters.”
+It also produces a quarterly magazine and regular newsletters."
 A spokesperson for Campaign Against Antisemitism said, "The persistence of far-right activity is totally unacceptable.
 It is particularly worrying that many of these groups deliberately target and recruit impressionable youngsters.
-The apparent endurance of the neo-nazi British National Socialist Movement is especially disconcerting, as is the formation of newer groups peddling similar antisemitic and racist ideologies."
+The apparent endurance of the neo-Nazi British National Socialist Movement is especially disconcerting, as is the formation of newer groups peddling similar antisemitic and racist ideologies."

-In an interview with BM leader, Stephen Frost, published on 5 June 2022, conducted by the German Third Way party, he admitted that the British Movement had "friendly and co-operative" links and "shared platforms with NA speakers" at joint meetings, marches and demonstrations with the banned National Action group before its proscription.
+Michael Gove assessment

+On 14 March 2024, Michael Gove, the secretary of state for levelling up, housing and communities, speaking in Parliament, named the organisation as one of several regarded as "a cause for concern" and which will be assessed against a newly introduced official UK government definition of extremism.